nomic/roz/README.md

 If a grant does not fire, a 403 will be returned and the middleware after the roz statement will not be called.
-Notize that roz just provides the middleware glue, and you can implement your custom rules in plain old javascript functions like *isCreator* and *isAdmin* above.
+Notize that roz just provides the middleware glue.
+You implement custom rules in plain old javascript functions like the *isAdmin* and *isCreator* examples.

 Roz is defensive.
 In addition to defaulting to 403, rozed routers demands that you include at least one `roz` statement in any route you declare.
 So, if you forget,